Upon any adverse outcome or misdiagnosis in healthcare organizations, various issues can arise within the organization itself.

 See also: How Many Hours Do Nurses Work?

-Thirdly, when the scenario requires physician and the patient has been in jeopardy, it’s vital to properly know the use of the chain of command.
+Thirdly, when the scenario requires a physician and the patient has been in jeopardy, it’s vital to properly know the use of the chain of command.
 Always remember that the Chief Nursing Officer (CNO) is the topmost advocate.

 When CNO isn’t responsive, then the best thing would be to contact the hospital administrator or medical director or the CEO.